 - Personnel administration

-- Advocate for local government at the Legislature
+- Advocate for Gilliam County at the State Legislature

 - Liaison assignments to local, regional, and state boards